 Selection Process

-Keele uses a minimum UCAT cut-off (recently around 2280) and places significant emphasis on the Roles and Responsibilities (R&R) form.
+Keele uses a minimum UCAT cut-off (1700 for home applicants, 1950 for international).
+SJT results in band 1-3 will be considered.
+Keele places significant emphasis on the Roles and Responsibilities (R&R) form.
 This form evaluates your healthcare-related experiences and personal suitability for medicine.

 Key Tip